 - Provide the structure for a sample Zero Waste Plan for a community, business or project.

-Successful completion of one introductory class and both advanced classes – attendance, coursework, projects and exams, earns Zero Waste USA Zero Waste Community Associate (ZWCA) Certification.
+Successful completion of one introductory class and both advanced classes – attendance, coursework, projects and exams, earns Zero Waste USA Zero Waste Associate (ZWA) Certification.
 Students with a proven grasp of the subject may take an exam in lieu of taking Class 1.

 Benefits include networking opportunities, up-to-date information, professional credibility and preparation for greater responsibilities.